-C++ programmers should read Destructors and Finalizers in Visual C++.
-In the .NET Framework version, the C++ compiler provides support for implementing deterministic disposal of resources and does not allow direct implementation of the Dispose method.
+In the .NET Framework, the C++ compiler supports deterministic disposal of resources and does not allow direct implementation of the Dispose method.

-A base class with subclasses that should be disposable must implement as follows:
+A base class with subclasses that should be disposable must implementas follows.
+You should use this pattern whenever you implement on any type that isn't sealed (NotInheritable in Visual Basic).

 The Dispose() method must call Dispose(true) and should suppress finalization for performance.

 The base type should not include any finalizers.

 The following code fragment reflects the dispose pattern for base classes.
 It assumes that your type does not override the Object.Finalize method.

 If you do override the Object.Finalize method, your class should implement the following pattern.